Harriet Coulter Joor

 Harriet Coulter Joor (1875–1965) was an American artist, writer, textile and ceramics designer, and pottery decorator.
 Joor was among the earliest graduates of H. Sophie Newcomb Memorial College, and was one of the original producers of Newcomb Pottery.

 Early life

 Harriet "Hattie" Coulter Joor was born in January 1875 to Joseph F. Joor, a professor of botany at Tulane University, and E. H. Joor.
 Joor came to New Orleans in 1888 when her father was appointed Assistant Curator of Tulane University's Natural History Museum, and she enrolled in courses at H. Sophie Newcomb Memorial College as an adolescent.

 Education

 Harriet Joor enrolled in Newcomb College in 1887, and was among the first students in the Normal Art program.
-She received her Bachelor of Science degree in 1895 and was then enrolled as a Special Art Student from 1896-1900.
+She received her Bachelor of Science degree in 1895 and was then enrolled as a Special Art Student from 1896 to 1900.
 In the summer of 1900, Joor was awarded a $125 scholarship to attend Arthur Wesley Dow's summer art institute in Ipswich.
-Joor then returned to New Orleans to study Graduate Art at Newcomb College from 1900-1901.
+Joor then returned to New Orleans to study Graduate Art at Newcomb College from 1900 to 1901.